chocolatey/choco-wiki/FeaturesAgentService.md

 * `/UseDefaultChocolateyConfigUser` - use the default username from Chocolatey's configuration.
 This may be LocalSystem.
 * `/NoRestartService` - do not shut down and restart the service.
 You will need to restart later to take advantage of new service information.

+**Chocolatey Managed Password**

+When Chocolatey manages the password for a local administrator, it creates a very complex password:

+* It is 32 characters long.
+* It uses uppercase, lowercase, numbers, and symbols to meet very stringent complexity requirements.
+* The password is different for every machine.
+* Due to the way that it is generated, it is completely unguessable.
+* No one at Chocolatey Software could even tell you what the password is for a particular machine.

 ##### Command Customization Consideration